Battersea

-Battersea is a large district in southwest London, part of the London Borough of Wandsworth, England.
+Battersea is a large district in South London, part of the London Borough of Wandsworth, England.
 It is centred 3.5 mi southwest of Charing Cross and also extends along the south bank of the Thames Tideway.
 It includes the 200 acre Battersea Park.

 History

 Battersea is mentioned in the few surviving Anglo-Saxon geographical accounts as Badrices īeg and later Patrisey.
 As with many former parishes beside tidal flood plains the lowest land was reclaimed for agriculture by draining marshland and building culverts for streams.
 By the side of this was the Heathwall tide mill in the north-east with a very long mill pond regularly draining and filling to the south.